Table Of Contents

 ZipGrow Vertical Hydroponic Towers

-My second favorite hobbyist system, are the ZipGrow towers.
+My second favorite hobbyist system and professional grade systems, are the ZipGrow towers.
 These towers look like and were likely modeled after vinyl fence post covers, with a vertical slit down one side.
-Inside each of the towers is a plastic (food grash) mesh as you might find in a pool filter.
+Inside each of the towers is a plastic (food grade) mesh as you might find in a pool filter.
 This mesh acts as the media for your plants root system to grow into.
 A drip system is setup at the top of the tower, pouring nutrient rich water down the tower.
 At the bottom, the towers typically sit in a large channel that returns the excess nutrient solution to the reservoir.
 ZipGrow offers full turnkey systems for those looking to start an indoor farm.

 Final Thoughts On Vertical Farming